 Many victims of defective Essure birth control devices underwent surgeries to remove the device.
 This can be a costly procedure and some victim’s insurance policies might not have covered the surgery.
 The Essure birth control lawsuit will attempt to recover money for device removal surgeries.
 It is likely some women had complications from the device removal surgery and those medical bills might be included too.

 Women that underwent defective Essure birth control device removal surgery may have experienced severe complications that led to further surgeries.
 Those corrective surgeries are likely to be a part of the Essure birth control lawsuit’s settlement.
 Just like defective Essure birth control device removal surgeries, payment for corrective surgeries may have been denied by some women’s insurance carriers.

 Because the defective Essure birth control device may have migrated and caused perforation of the uterus, perforation of the fallopian tubes, or lead to hysterectomies, many women missed time from work.
-If you missed time from work because of an Essure complication or corrective surgery, an Essure birth control lawsuit may be able to recoup those lost wages.
+If you missed time from work because of an Essure complication or corrective surgery, an Essure class action lawsuit may be able to recoup those lost wages.
 Women may have missed lengthy periods of time at work to recover, which can lead to severe economic harm.

 Pain and Suffering

 Women who suffered Essure birth control complications went through a lot mentally and physically.
 The emotional stress of dealing with a defective medical device can be enormous.
 The law allows plaintiffs to recover pain and suffering damages in personal injury actions.
 If your case is successful, your Essure lawsuit settlements and payouts amounts may include money for pain and suffering.